2020: A glimpse of life without trains as Rlys battled odds to keep India's lifeline running

-NEW DELHI: The year 2020 showed India a glimpse of how life would be without trains.
+NEW DELHI, Dec 24: The year 2020 showed India a glimpse of how life would be without trains.

 As the coronavirus lockdown was announced on March 24, the Railways for the first time in its 167-year-old history shut down all its services.